simeonqs/Evidence_for_vocal_signatures_and_voice-prints_in_a_wild_parrot/README.md

   - DATA: raw data
   - RESULTS: results and figures

 NOTE: Some large data files and results are not available in this repository.
 They can be downloaded from Edmond after publication.
-If you are interested in using the data now, you can always contact me on <simeonqs@hotmail.com>.
+That repository also contains all code, so replicating results is easier from there.

 ------------------------------------------------

 **File information and meta data:**

 Below are all files in the repository.
 The first bullet point under the path is a short explanation of the file.
-Other bullet points are meta data for the columns if relevant.
+Other bullet points are meta data for the columns or other structure if relevant.

 - README.md
 	- overview of repo and all files
 - license.md
-	- liscense file
+	- license file
 - .gitignore
 	- which files not to sync to GitHub
 - voice_paper.Rproj
-	- R Studio Project file; if you open the code from this file all paths are relative to the main folder
+	- R Studio Project file; if you open the code from this file all paths are relative to the main folder and you can run all code without modifying anything (given that you downloaded the large data files from Edmond and stored them in the correct folders)

 - ANALYSIS/DATA/luscinia/all_2021.csv
 	- the fundamental frequency traces made in Luscinia for all calls in 2021, **large data file, only available on Edmond**